 - 1. Nursing must complete the Safe Environment Checklist prior to placing patient in room.
-The checklist should be completed at the following times: - a.
+The checklist should be reviewed at the following times: - a.
 At the beginning of each shift. - b.
 If staffing changes prior to the end of shift. - c.
-If patient transfers to another area.

-- 2. Personal belongings are removed and patient placed in paper scrubs. - 3.
-Constant direct observation will be implemented in the ED and Inpatient Units by one-to-one observation by PSM. - 4.
-Notify provider and obtain order for Suicide Precautions. - 5.
+If patient transfers to another area. - 2.
+Personal belongings are removed and patient placed in paper scrubs. - 3.
+Notify provider and obtain order for Suicide Precautions. - 4.
+Constant direct observation will be implemented in the ED and Inpatient Units by one-to-one observation by PSM. - 5.
 Exceptions to the one-to-one staffing may occur based on patient's level of consciousness.
 Document if precautions are modified by the physician. - 6.
 Notify the Nursing Supervisor/DON for assistance in obtaining a PSM.
 Patient should not be left alone once precautions are initiated. - 7.
-Patients on suicide precautions will be transferred to a psychiatric facility for completion of a suicide risk assessment unless otherwise evaluated by a provider or qualified mental health professional. - 8.
-Suicide Precautions can only be discontinued by the provider or qualified mental health professional. - 9.
+Suicide Precautions can only be discontinued by the provider or qualified mental health professional. - 8.
 Patient and/or family should be given letter explaining the suicide safety measures (ns812).